 Ride at a 200W average, which should get me through the 170-km course in 5h45 or less.

 As for the run, the temperature projections were now upward of 33ºC.
 Great.
-Back in my Houston days, we called that Thursday, but I hadn’t really trained in this heat in ages, so I planned on starting conservatively (5min/km) and picking it up if that was in the cards.
+Back in my Houston days, we called that Thursday, but I hadn’t trained in this heat in ages, so I planned on starting conservatively (5min/km) and picking it up if that was in the cards.

 It’s hard to believe the city of Nice isn’t trolling athletes when they flash their advisory sign the day before the race announcing unusually high temperatures and advising to “limit your physical efforts, …, stay in the shade, and avoid going out during the hot hours.”
 Right.
 Nice, 28 June 2025.